 Centre for Sustainable Energy report http://www.cse.org.uk/…/ One of a 2013 series of papers finding that current energy policies disproportionately benefit the rich.
 In line with their prior work, this paper finds that “personal carbon allowances” could play a key role in a more progressive policy solution that would not disadvantage the poor.

 French campaign website for TEQs http://www.allocation-energie.info/ The website (in French) of campaigners in France working on TEQs, including translations of a number of our documents.

-European Energy Law Report (IX) http://www.intersentia.co.uk/…/ In this 2012 edition of the European Energy Law Report Suryapratim Roy and Edwin Woerdman of the University of Groningen Faculty of Law examine the legal nuances of implementing TEQs or, as they term it, End-User Emissions Trading.
+European Energy Law Report (IX) http://www.intersentia.co.uk/…/ In this submission to the 2012 edition of the European Energy Law Report, Suryapratim Roy and Edwin Woerdman of the University of Groningen Faculty of Law examine the legal nuances of implementing TEQs or, as they term it, End-User Emissions Trading.

 The New Home Front 2 http://www.newhomefront.org/ The New Economics Foundation’s second New Home Front report (2012) advocates TEQs, drawing parallels with wartime experiences as it explores the challenges of addressing climate change.